Rules

 12. Finish line procedure: At a minimum, primary and secondary methods of recording participant finish order & time will be employed by the meet host.

-• In the event the computerized scoring system(s) malfunctions on race day, the meet host shall be prepared to hand-score the meet and give awards with accuracy and in a reasonable amount of time immediately following the meet.
+• In the event the computerized scoring system(s) malfunctions on race day, the meet host shall be prepared to hand-score the meet and give awards with accuracy and in a reasonable amount of time following the meet.

 • Motion filming is recommended as a final backup.

-13. Scoring: The second of the two centrally important tasks for successfully hosting the Montana Cup is being prepared on race-day to perform a well practiced effort in scoring the meet.
+13. Scoring: The second of the two centrally important tasks for successfully hosting the Montana Cup is being prepared on race-day to perform a well-practiced effort in scoring the meet.
 The rules are:

 • Individual places of each team’s top five (5) runners will be totaled, and low team score wins.

-• Team scoring ties are decided by the placing of each team’s 6th
+• Team scoring ties are decided by the placing of each team’s 6th runner.

 • If one of the tied teams does not have a 6th runner, that team automatically loses the tie.